sebastianconcept/tpe/README.md

 4. What happens when a `Transaction` has 2 chargebacks? or more than two.
 5. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and same `Amount`)?
 6. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and *different* `Amount`)?
+7. What happens when the `TransactionID` in a dispute corresponds to a `ClientID` that is not the same?
+The spec states that the tx in a dispute could not exist and be safely ignored but it doesn't clarify anything about being about a different `ClientID`.

 ## Recommendations

 To make this processing engine more scalable, streaming the input via a networked service would be advisable.
 There are many options and protocols for that.
 If based on HTTP, [Axum](https://github.com/tokio-rs/axum) and [hyper](https://github.com/hyperium/hyper) are both based on the [Tokio](https://github.com/tokio-rs/tokio) runtime which is a great technical foundation for safe and efficient asynchronous and multithread code.

 That brings the efficiency and ability to take advantage of using multi-core CPUs and some added complexity to make that safe.
 The structures holding the accounts and transactions, that in this program are `HashMap`s should be used behind protection like `Mutex` or `RsLock` to be safe.
 Or, still protected, made a separate networked, hence shared, service altogether growing in a different host that operations can scale up/down.
 If the requirements are even bigger volumes than what one host can process, then ideas like Deterministic Sharding for efficient horizontal scaling should be explored.

+## To do
+- ~~Add first unit tests~~
+- ~~Make specific error variant for deserializing a negative number~~
+- Make it render output
+- Clean println! entries used for debug
+- Add sequence diagram
+- Ignore repeated deposits in the same `TransactionID`
+- Unless resolved, ignore repeated disputes on the same `TransactionID`
+- Decide on what to do if a dispute has diverging `ClientID`